ionic-team/stencil-site/src/docs/framework-integration/angular.md

 export class AppModule {}
 ```

-Developers can now directly leverage your components in their template and take advantage of Angular template binding syntax.
+You can now directly leverage your components in their template and take advantage of Angular template binding syntax.

 ```html
 <!-- app.component.html -->